-What musical education to they receive?
+What musical education will my child receive?

-On rehearsal days, snacks are provided and there is time for recreation, rehearsal and evensong.
-The 6:00pm finish still leaves time for homework and leisure time.
+On rehearsal days, snacks are provided and there is time for recreation, then rehearsal and evensong.
+The 6:00 pm finish still leaves time for homework and leisure time.
 As the Cathedral works closely with all the schools where our choristers come from, there is minimum interference with studies.
 With particular concern for the older children in the choir, we try and include a week’s study leave for the whole choir during June when the exam season starts.

 Is it all work?

-No - the choir provides an opportunity for boys and girls to make friends, with whom they enjoy a full and happy social life, including an annual choir tour, which in the past has taken them to France, Spain, the Czech Republic and Japan.
+Our choir provides an opportunity for boys and girls to make friends, with whom they enjoy a full and happy social life, including an annual choir tour, which in the past has taken them to France, Spain, the Czech Republic and Japan.

 When does a young person leave the choir?